dustinpfister/blog_posts/_posts/python-functions.md

 categories: python
 layout: post
 id: 764
-updated: 2020-12-17 13:29:49
+updated: 2020-12-17 13:33:13
-version: 1.9
+version: 1.10
 ---

 I am still in the process of [learning python](https://docs.python.org/3/tutorial/), and one imporant aspect of learniong python, or any langauge for that matter, is to know how to define functions.
 Functions are a great way to go about taking a block of code that I find myself repeating over and over again, and turn it into a function that I can just call each time I need to repeate that block of code.
+With functions often there is a way to pass a few argumnets that will be used in the body of the function, and there should also be a way to return a value from inside a function also.
+In python it is possible to do these basic things with functions, but there is also much more to them beyond that of course.

 Coming from a javaScript background I have a lot of concerns, such as if python supports high order functions or not \( the anwser is yes \).
 Still I need to start somewhere, snd that means just staring out with some basic python function examples, and then move on more complex topics such as high order functions.
+So this will be a basic getting started with functions in python type post, but maybe I will get into some more advanced examples of python functions also in the process.

 <!-- more -->